Inside the Pockets

 The Myth of Willpower

 If you feel like you’re constantly fighting your own schedule, it might not be a lack of willpower.
 Science shows that nearly half of our daily actions are simply responses to our surroundings.
-Explore how to lower the friction in your home and design for progress instead of pressure.
+Explore how to lower the friction in your environment and design for progress instead of pressure.

 Why Your Environment Matters

 Most of us spend our lives trying to muscle our way through change.
-We think if we just had more discipline or a stronger "why," we’d finally stick to that morning routine or stop the 3:00 PM scroll.
+We think if we had more discipline or a stronger "why," we’d finally stick to that morning routine or stop the 3:00 PM scroll.

 But the research tells a different story.
 Dr. Wendy Wood, a leading researcher at USC, found that roughly 43% of our daily actions are habitual.
 They aren't conscious choices; they are automated responses to the cues in our environment.